ANDREW E. BUDSON, MD

 Cognitive & Behavioral Neurologist.
 Cognitive Neuroscientist.
 Author.

-Andrew E. Budson, M.D. is Chief of Cognitive & Behavioral Neurology, Associate Chief of Staff for Education, and Director of the Center for Translational Cognitive Neuroscience at the Veterans Affairs (VA) Boston Healthcare System, Associate Director for Research at the Boston University Alzheimer’s Disease Center, Professor of Neurology at Boston University School of Medicine, and Lecturer in Neurology at Harvard Medical School.
+Andrew E. Budson, M.D. is Chief of Cognitive & Behavioral Neurology, Associate Chief of Staff for Education, and Director of the Center for Translational Cognitive Neuroscience at the Veterans Affairs (VA) Boston Healthcare System; Associate Director and Leader of the Outreach, Recruitment, and Engagement Core of the Boston University Alzheimer’s Disease Research Center; Professor of Neurology at Boston University School of Medicine; and Lecturer in Neurology at Harvard Medical School.
 He is also the Medical Director of the Boston Center for Memory, located in Newton, Massachusetts.
 His training included graduating cum laude from Harvard Medical School, being chief resident of the Harvard-Longwood Neurology Residency Program, pursuing a fellowship in dementia at Brigham and Women’s Hospital, and studying memory as a post-doctoral fellow in experimental psychology and cognitive neuroscience at Harvard University.
-Dr. Budson has had government research funding since 1998, receiving a National Research Service Award and a Career Development Award in addition to a Research Project (R01) grant.
-He has given over 425 local, national, and international grand rounds and other academic talks.
-He has published over 100 papers, reviews, and book chapters and is a reviewer for more than 40 journals.
-He has co-authored or edited five books, including Memory Loss, Alzheimer's Disease, and Dementia: A Practical Guide for Clinicians, the second edition of which has been translated into Spanish, Portuguese, and Japanese.
-He was awarded the Norman Geschwind Prize in Behavioral Neurology in 2008 and the Research Award in Geriatric Neurology in 2009, both from the American Academy of Neurology.
+He has given over 650 local, national, and international grand rounds and other academic talks.
+He has published over 100 papers, reviews, and book chapters and is a reviewer for more than 50 journals.
+His books have been (or are being) translated into Spanish, Portuguese, Japanese, Koren, and Chinese.
+He was awarded the Norman Geschwind Prize in Behavioral Neurology and the Research Award in Geriatric Neurology, both from the American Academy of Neurology.
 His current research uses the techniques of experimental psychology and cognitive neuroscience to understand memory in patients with Alzheimer’s disease.
-In his memory disorders clinic at the VA Boston Healthcare System he treats patients while teaching fellows, residents, and medical students.
+In his memory disorders clinic at the VA Boston Healthcare System, he treats patients while teaching fellows, residents, and medical students.
 He also sees patients in Newton at the Boston Center for Memory.
 For Dr. Budson's CV click here.